A Torus Theorem for homotopy nilpotent groups: Abstract

 \section{Abstract}

 Nilpotency for discrete groups can be defined in terms of central extensions.
-In this paper, the analogous definition for spaces is stated in terms of principal fibrations having infinite loop spaces as fibers, yielding a new invariant we compare with classical cocategory, but also with the more recent notion of homotopy nilpotency introduced by Biedermann and Dwyer.
-This allows us to characterize finite homotopy nilpotent loop spaces in the spirit of Hubbuck's Torus Theorem, and corresponding results for $p$-compact groups and $p$-Noetherian groups.
+In this paper, the analogous definition for spaces is stated in terms of principal fibrations having infinite loop spaces as fibers, yielding a new invariant between the classical LS cocategory and the more recent notion of homotopy nilpotency introduced by Biedermann and Dwyer.
+This allows us to characterize finite homotopy nilpotent loop spaces in the spirit of Hubbuck's Torus Theorem, and obtain corresponding results for $p$-compact groups and $p$-Noetherian groups.